 When the sauce is done—it should be well reduced and darkened—skim the excess fat from the surface.
 Depending on the duck, there may be quite a lot of excess fat.
 Some recipes call for you to make the sauce ahead and cool it, to allow you to remove the fat, but I find this is unnecessary and, in any event, you do want some fat in the sauce to add flavor and help it coat the pasta.

 Step 6: Making and saucing the pappardelle: Meanwhile, you can be making your pappardelle by mixing fresh pasta dough, rolling it out quite fine and cutting it into strips 2-3cm (1 inch) wide.
 In the alternative, if you lack the time or the energy to make your own, there are some quite fine pappardelle available commercially.
 Boil the pappardelle in abundant salted water until slightly underdone.
 Drain (but not too well) and return the pappardelle to the pasta pot, then add a few ladlefuls of the duck sauce, mix well, and allow the pasta to simmer in the sauce over moderate heat until it has almost entirely absorbed the sauce.
 Pour into a warmed serving dish and ladle additional sauce over the pasta.
-Serve with grated parmesan cheese on the side for those who want it.
+Serve your Pappardelle with Duck Ragu with grated parmesan cheese on the side for those who want it.

 Using the rest of the duck: Ducks are not cheap, but you can use just about every bit of them one way or another.
 As mentioned above, the back (trimmed of its skin), neck and giblets make a very fine duck stock, which can be used like any other stock for risotti or soups, or to add flavor to a stew.
 And don’t throw away the skin or excess fat: you can render the fat out by putting it in a skillet just large enough to contain all the bits of skin and fat in one layer, just cover with water and allow to simmer very gently until the water has evaporated and the skin has given off all of its fat and is nicely brown.
 Pour off the rendered fat into a jar and keep it for cooking—it is absolutely fabulous, for example, for sautéing potatoes.
 And the cracklings (the crispy brown bits of skin left over from rendering out their fat) are delicious just sprinkled with a bit of salt and pepper.
 In my house, this is a special treat for the chef…;)

-There are a good number of possible variations for this dish: The use of red onion is typical of Tuscan cookery but if you don’t have a red onion on hand, a white or yellow one will do fine.
+There are a good number of possible variations for Pappardelle with Duck Ragu: The use of red onion is typical of Tuscan cookery but if you don’t have a red onion on hand, a white or yellow one will do fine.
 Some recipes call for the addition of parsley or nepitella or even fennel seeds to the sauce as it simmers.
 Given the size of many modern ducks, some recipes call for using only the breast, which works fine, but you lose some flavor—and there is much flavor in the bones and the thighs.
 You can make a duck ragù by mincing the duck breast finely and adding it to the soffritto, as if you were making a ragù alla bolognese.
 Some recipes, conversely, call for using only the duck legs, which tend to be more flavorful (if less tender) than the breast, and hold up better to a long braise.
 Some recipes call for prosciutto rather than pancetta in the battuto, and/or white rather than red wine.
 Some recipes call for braising the duck in tomato paste diluted in broth rather than canned or fresh tomatoes.
-Add, finally, some recipes call for fresh or dried wild mushrooms for an even more rustic effect.
+Add, finally, some recipes for Pappardelle with Duck Ragu call for fresh or dried wild mushrooms for an even more rustic effect.